nlicalzi/launch_school/rb130_ruby_foundations_more_topics/lesson_1/notes.md

   * Depend on the method implementation. `Integer#times` returns `self` (or the calling object), while `Array#map` returns a new array.

-* Which methods in Ruby can take an optional block as an implicit parameter?

-  * All of them!

 * How can we invoke passed in block arguments inside methods?

   * Using the `yield` keyword to execute the block.